CaedenMotley/CaedenMotley/README.md

 👋 Hello there!
 I'm Caeden Motley, a sophomore studying Computer Sciences at the University of Arizona (UofA).

-📚 Currently, I'm diving deep into the intricacies of quantum algorithms, quantum information theory, and exploring the potential applications of quantum computing in various fields.
+📚 Currently, I'm diving deep into the intricacies of machine learning, quantum information theory, and exploring the potential applications of quantum computing in various fields.

 📧 You can contact me at caedenmotley@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/caeden-motley-716640270/
      I'm open to networking, mentoring, or engaging in meaningful conversations related to computer sciences.